fortyninemaps/picoraster/README.md

 ## Installation

 Installing GDAL is the most challenging part.
-Installing directly from PyPI is unlikely to work.
-The best choices are one of the following:
+Installing directly from PyPI is historically unlikely to work.

+First, install numpy:
+`pip install numpy`

+Then, choose one of the following:

 - install with a system package manager
     - Ubuntu: `sudo apt install libgdal-dev`